aduvenhage/django_model_ix/README.md

 The module only has to user functions: one for importing and one for exporting.
 The export function creates a new file for each model type (for example, `User.yaml` in the code below).

 ```

+# This code will export all users to 'User.yaml' and then import it again.

 from django.contrib.auth.models import User
 from import_export import model_yaml